AbhiGTM19/Brake_Thermal_Efficiency_Predictor/README.md

 ---

 ## 🧾 License
-This project is part of the Project coursework.
+This project is part of the coursework.
 Feel free to fork and adapt for educational use.